AcadIMAT

 Planes/Boats

-I only recommend taking a plane if you are going to Sicily and Sardinia (Italy’s major islands), but there’s also many ferry companies that will take you to both of them as well as to the minor islands from the mainland.
+There are several international airlines such as Ryanair and EasyJet that operate domestic flights within Italy, but the main Italian airline is ITA Airways, whose fares tend to be higher.
+I only recommend taking a plane if you are going to Sicily and Sardinia (Italy’s major islands), but there are also many ferry companies that will take you to both of them as well as to the minor islands from the mainland.

 Leave a Comment